jojolin/personal-dictionary/README.md

 # dictionary #

 * A very simple but powerful enough dictionary to lookup English words
-* Currently supports Only English to Chinese on linux.
+* Currently supports only English to Chinese on linux.
 * Writted in python.
-* Craw Meanning of English words from website and store it in the local dictionary.
+* Craw meanning of English words from website and store it in the local dictionary.
 * Want to get rid of adds of some dictionary?
 You can try this.